cuba-labs/java-electron-tutorial/README.md

 ![Electron UI](/images/image2.png)

-At the moment, we got all the pieces of the puzzle sitting right there on the table.
+At the moment, we've got all the pieces of the puzzle sitting right there on the table.
 Now all we have to do is put them in the right order.

 ## Bring all together